griddbnet/v2-docs/docs/architecture/data-model.md

 In the current version GridDB, the default index of all STRING, INTEGER, LONG or TIMESTAMP data that can be specified in a ROWKEY (PRIMARY KEY) is the TREE index.

-[Notes]
-- Refer to "Handling composite row keys" in "[GridDB SQL Reference](../14.md_reference_sql/md_reference_sql.md)" for an example of setting composite row keys with NoSQL interface.